 - While you will receive an official Global Entry card in the mail a week or two after being approved, your passport is automatically programmed as Global Entry.
 No additional identification is required.

 - When you book your flight, you simply need to provide your Trusted Traveler number which can be stored online if you have an account with either the airline or your favorite booking site.
-Your bordering pass will automatically say, TSA Pre check.
+Your boarding pass will automatically say, TSA Pre check.

 Tom Popper is president of insightCuba, a leading provider of legal people-to-people travel to Cuba for Americans.